par7133/Homomm/README.md

 Homomm is a light and simple software on premise to exchange multimedia messages with friends, whats app like.

+Note*: Please contact me diectly to have access to Homomm dev installation.

+Note**: I invite anyone from China and not who has access to Homomm.org to mirror it.
+If you get any problem downloading Homomm, please contact me directly.

 ## What do we need to make Homomm successful?
 <ol>
 <li>Design / programming forces</li>